pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 ## Definition

-A Pachyderm repository is a location where you store your data inside Pachyderm.
+A MLDM repository is a location where you store your data inside Pachyderm.
 It is a top-level data object that contains files and folders.

-Similar to Git, a **Pachyderm repository tracks all changes to the data and creates a history of data modifications that you can access and review**.
+Similar to Git, a **MLDM repository tracks all changes to the data and creates a history of data modifications that you can access and review**.

 {{% notice info %}}
-You can store any type of file in a Pachyderm repo, including binary and plain text files.
+You can store any type of file in a MLDM repo, including binary and plain text files.
 {{%/notice%}}

-Unlike a Git repository that stores history in a `.git` file in your copy of a Git repo, **Pachyderm stores the history of your commits in a centralized location**.
+Unlike a Git repository that stores history in a `.git` file in your copy of a Git repo, **MLDM stores the history of your commits in a centralized location**.
 Because of that, you do not run into merge conflicts as you often do with Git commits when you try to merge your `.git` history with the master copy of the repo.
 With large datatsets resolving a merge conflict might not be possible.

-A Pachyderm repository is **the first entity that you configure when you want to add data to Pachyderm**.
+A MLDM repository is **the first entity that you configure when you want to add data to Pachyderm**.
 You can create a repository with the `pachctl create repo` command, or by using one of [Pachyderm's client API](../../../reference/clients/).
 After creating the repository, add your data by using the `pachctl put file` command.

 {{% notice warning %}}
-A Pachyderm repo name can include alphanumeric characters, dashes, and underscores, and should be no more than 63 characters long.
+A MLDM repo name can include alphanumeric characters, dashes, and underscores, and should be no more than 63 characters long.
 {{% /notice %}}